jennyfisher/jennyfisher.github.io/presentations.md

 {: reversed="reversed"}

 ## Conference Presentations

+1. A tale of two aldehydes: global implications of new photochemical and photophysical degradation pathways (poster).
+Gordon Research Conference on Atmospheric Chemistry, Maine, USA, Aug 2023.
+2. A Synthesis of Mercury Research in the Southern Hemisphere: Anthropogenic Perturbations.
+Mercury Australia Symposium (talk), Jul 2023.
+3. Two Decades of Changing Anthropogenic Mercury Emissions in Australia.
+International Conference on Mercury as a Global Pollutant, Virtual, July 2022.

 1. Impact of Australian anthropogenic mercury emissions on atmospheric mercury (talk, on behalf of Stephen MacFarlane).
 Mercury Australia Symposium, Dec 2021.